Kingsford-Group/kourami/preprocessing.md

 ```

 ### Read Extraction and input bam generation from GRCh38 bam
 If you have WGS data aligned to GRCh38 reference, we first need to extract reads that likely coming from HLA loci.
 If not, see the section "When aligned bam files to GRCh38 are not available" below.
-Depending on the GRCh38 flavor your bam is aligned to, you need to use the correct script to extract reads (See Table below)
+Depending on the GRCh38 flavor your bam is aligned to, you need to use the correct script to extract reads (See Table below).
+The WGS data aligned to GRCh38 should be either in bam or cram format (have to be sorted and indexed) prior to running an extraction script.

 GRCh38 flavor | Use
 ------------------|--------------